tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 Bucket ref is an in-memory counter that is similar to the :ref:`bucket pin <vshard-lock-pin>`, but has the following differences:

 #.
-Bucket ref is never persisted.
-Refs are intended to forbid bucket transfer
+Bucket ref is not persistent.
+Refs are intended for forbidding bucket transfer
    during request execution, but on restart all requests are dropped.

 #.
-Bucket ref has 2 types: read-only (RO) and read-write (RW).
+There are two types of bucket refs: read-only (RO) and read-write (RW).

    If a
    bucket has RW refs, it can not be moved.
 However, when the rebalancer